Fed holds rates steady, signals cuts possible later this year

 St. Louis Fed President James Bullard, who had argued that rates should be cut, dissented in Wednesday’s policy decision.

-Reporting by Howard Schneider and Jason Lange Editing by Paul Simao
+Reporting by Howard Schneider and Jason Lange; Editing by Paul Simao